 Is Rosemary Oil Safe to Use?

 Generally speaking, rosemary oil is safe to use on your scalp.
-However, some people may find they are allergic to rosemary and this could possibly cause irritation.
+However, some people may experience adverse effects.

 How Much Does Rosemary Oil Cost?